Psycojoker/py2sh/README.md

-This is a dirty POC that allows you to call every function of a python file directly from the shell.
+This is a POC that allows you to call every function of a python file directly from the shell.

 It's a bit like a python-shell bridge.